akaunderr/ocmod3-alter-table/README.md

 # Alter Table

 ## Description
 The «Alter Table» extension is for Opencart CMS 3.x.
-It is an auxiliary module for other extensions and modules to add and delete tables and columns into the Opencart DB.
+It is an helper tool for other extensions and modules making it easy to create/delete tables and columns in the Opencart DB.

 ## Change log
 * v1.0 (2020.01.12):